 Font and Colors

-The image used in the logo directly reflects the team’s name.
-Moreover, despite the external similarity, the main element differs from other versions.
-In 1908, it was single; in 1924, with fine strokes; in 1961 and 1970, with large geometric shapes and against the background of a baseball; in 1976, in the form of a traditional print; the current one is minimalist.
-At the same time, the position of the socks has never changed: they have always been as we see them now.
+The logo’s image directly reflects the team’s name.
+Moreover, despite their external similarity, the main element differs from that of other versions.
+In 1908, it was single; in 1924, with fine strokes; in 1961 and 1970, with large geometric shapes against a baseball background; in 1976, as a traditional print; the current one is minimalist.
+At the same time, the position of the socks has never changed: they have always been as they are now.

 The emblem’s textual part existed from 1976 to 2008, but graphics predominated at other times.
-The font used initially consisted of chopped letters with clipped sides—their corners were cut off.
+The initial font consisted of chopped letters with clipped sides; their corners were cut off.
 In a later version, uppercase letters appeared, complemented by serifs.
 The Red Sox also had a spike in the middle, which made the inscription unique in the Old English style.